Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Durham Hotels on Booking

-This includes the American Tobacco Historic District.
-What was once an industrial district with warehouses, is now the city’s premier district for shopping, restaurants, taphouses, and entertainment.
+Check out the American Tobacco Historic District.
+What was once an industrial area with warehouses is now the city’s premier district for shopping, restaurants, taphouses, and entertainment.

-North Carolina’s prestigious Duke University is also located in Durham and definitely worth checking out.
+The prestigious Duke University is located in Durham and definitely worth checking out.
 The historic campus features open green spaces and Gothic-style architecture.

 The Duke University Chapel and the Sarah P. Duke Gardens are also worth a visit.
 Overall, Durham is a destination becoming increasingly popular for its artsy vibe and food scene.